 Welcome to CaTaLOG – Cambridge Trainee Librarians’ Online Group.

-The application process for 2015-16 has now ended.
 Information about how to apply for 2016-17 can be found at LISJOBNET.com.

 The views expressed in this site are those of the authors and in no way represent the official view of The University of Cambridge, or of any individual College of the University.
-While every care has been taken to ensure the accuracy of the information presented here, the authors cannot be held responsible for any errors or omissions, nor for the content of external websites linked to from this site.
+While every care has been taken to ensure the accuracy of the information presented here, the authors cannot be held responsible for any errors or omissions, or for the content of external websites linked to from this site.